candu/xhpy/README.md

     from xhpy.pylib import *

-Now you have access to all the standard HTML 4.0 elements, the :x:element base class (this is what you build custom components on top of!), and some utilities.
+Now you have access to all the standard HTML 4.0 elements, the `:x:element` base class (this is what you build custom components on top of!), and some utilities.

     class :ui:foo(:x:element):

-Making new components is easy: just subclass :x:element.
-For your component class to be registered, it must start with : - this clearly distinguishes your components from ordinary Python classes.
+Making new components is easy: just subclass `:x:element`.
+For your component class to be registered, it must start with `:` - this clearly distinguishes your components from ordinary Python classes.

     attribute list bar

-This is an attribute declaration, meaning that :ui:foo allows bar attributes on <ui:foo>
+This is an attribute declaration, meaning that `:ui:foo` allows bar attributes on `<ui:foo>` tags.
-tags.
 Note the

     <ui:foo bar={range(3)} />